-The dbt2 parameter is a DBT representing a database key.
+The dbt2 parameter is a Dbt representing a database key.

 The bt_prefix_fcn function must return the number of bytes of the second key parameter that would be required by the Btree key comparison function to determine the second key parameter's ordering relationship with respect to the first key parameter.
 If the two keys are equal, the key length should be returned.
 The prefix function must correctly handle any key values used by the application (possibly including zero-length keys).
-The data and size fields of the DBT are the only fields that may be used for the purposes of this determination, and no particular alignment of the memory to which the data field refers may be assumed.
+The data and size fields of the Dbt are the only fields that may be used for the purposes of this determination, and no particular alignment of the memory to which the data field refers may be assumed.

-The DB->set_bt_prefix() method may fail and return one of the following non-zero errors:
+The Db::set_bt_prefix() method may fail and throw a DbException exception, encapsulating one of the following non-zero errors, or return one of the following non-zero errors:

-If the method was called after DB->open() was called; or if an invalid flag value or parameter was specified.
+If the method was called after Db::open() was called; or if an invalid flag value or parameter was specified.

-DB->set_cachesize()
+Db::set_cachesize()

 '''

-#include <db.h>
+#include <db_cxx.h>

 int

-DB->set_cachesize(DB db,

-u_int32_t gbytes, u_int32_t bytes, int ncache);
+Db::set_cachesize(u_int32_t gbytes, u_int32_t bytes, int ncache);

 '''